Lazos de Agua Project in Nicaragua

 Learn how we work in Nicaragua Rural Project:

-More than US$8 million contributed by the Program, the communities, local governments and WaterAid America, will facilitate sustainable access to WASH services to approximately 17.500 people in the municipalities of Waslala, Waspam and Puerto Cabezas by June 2022.
+Nearly US$7.7 million contributed by the Program, the communities, local governments and WaterAid America, have facilitated sustainable access to WASH services to 23,531 people in the municipalities of Waslala, Waspam and Puerto Cabezas.

-In the Nicaragua Rural Project, we increase the exercise of healthy practices and the strengthening of the WASH value chain in the areas intervened through:
+Through the Nicaragua Rural Project, we increased the exercise of healthy practices and the strengthening of the WASH value chain in the areas intervened through:

 - Strengthening of organizations for the provision of WASH services